Best Practices for Specific Chemicals

 - Add information to inventory.

-- Store away from light, in a flammable storage cabinet, a flammable storage refrigerator, or other appropriate location/container.
+- Store in a flammable storage cabinet, a flammable storage refrigerator, or other appropriate location/container.

-- Examine bottle carefully for possible crystals or particles in bottle or around the cap
+- Do not attempt to test if there are possible crystals or particles in bottle or around the cap.

 Piranha solutions are strong oxidizers used to remove small amounts of organic residues from electronic components.
 The most commonly used solution at MIT is a 3:1 mixture of sulfuric acid and hydrogen peroxide.
 The solutions are mixed together just before use and the reaction is extremely exothermic.
 Solution temperatures quickly rise to greater than 100 degrees C and generate significant quantities of gasses.